 - When is your RSS-Driven Campaign scheduled to go out?
 If your campaigns are scheduled to go out at daily 10am, but you didn't update your feed until 10:05am today, the campaign won't be triggered.
 Those new items will appear in tomorrow's campaign.

 - Is the feed paused?
 When you navigate to your campaigns page, you should see status icons next to each campaign.
 If your campaign was paused for editing but not restarted, you will see the Paused icon.
-Learn how to reactivate a paused campaign in this article.
+Learn how to reactivate a paused campaign in

 - Are the timestamps set up correctly?
 Check your feed setup to determine if the <pubDate> tags are populating accurately.
 If a pubDate is set incorrectly, such as a day off or in another timezone, MailChimp won't recognize that the items were posted in time for the next send.